 The move comes on the heels of the investigation into a widely publicized Kentucky highway crash – labeled by some as the worst in a generation – that killed 11 people.
 The NTSB determined that a distracted commercial truck driver caused the accident that killed himself and 10 other motorists by using his cellphone while driving.
 The NTSB was able to prove that in the 24 hours prior to the tragedy, the driver had used his cellphone a whopping 69 times, making four calls in the minutes just before the accident, with the last call coming at the precise time his semitruck left the roadway.

-Even though transportation industry experts like those at the American Trucking Association say that trucking companies can adequately police the cellphone use of their drivers by instituting internal regulations, the fact remains that there are over 500,000 distracted driving-related injuries annually (and around 6,000 deaths), many of which can be attributed to commercial drivers.
+Even though transportation industry experts like those at the American Trucking Association say that trucking companies can adequately police behind-the-wheel cellphone use by commercial truckers by instituting internal regulations, the fact remains that there are over 500,000 distracted driving-related injuries annually (and around 6,000 deaths), many of which can be attributed to commercial drivers.

 Telephone: (502) 583-9701